KiraboshiSys/go-sqs-worker/README.md

 - **BaseDelay**: Optional.
 The initial delay (in seconds) before retrying a failed job.
 This value is used as the base for calculating exponential backoff delays.
 The default value is 30 seconds.
 - **MaxDelay**: Optional.
 The maximum delay (in seconds) between retries, used to cap the exponential backoff delay.
 The default value is 3600 seconds (1 hour).
 - **WaitTimeSeconds**: Optional.
 The maximum time (in seconds) to wait for a message to be received from the SQS queue.
 This value is used for long polling.
 The default value is 20 seconds.
 The maximum allowed value is [20 seconds](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html).
+- **BeforeProcessFunc**: Optional.
+A function to execute before processing a message.
+The default function does nothing.
-- **OnProcessFunc**: Optional.
-A function to execute after a message is processed.
+- **AfterProcessFunc**: Optional.
+A function to execute after processing a message.
 The default function does nothing.

 ## Documentation
 GoDoc documentation is available at [pkg.go.dev](https://pkg.go.dev/github.com/mickamy/go-sqs-worker).